gachokahassan/Visualize-Data-With-QuickSight/README.md

 ## Community and Contribution

-This project was created as part of the [NextWork](https://link.nextwork.org/app?utm_source=app&utm_medium=nav&utm_campaign=referral) community.
+This project was developed with guidance and collaboration from the [NextWork](https://link.nextwork.org/app?utm_source=app&utm_medium=nav&utm_campaign=referral) community—a vibrant platform dedicated to empowering professionals in leveraging cutting-edge technologies, including AWS, to drive innovation and success.

-The main contributor to this project is **Natasha Ong** [LinkedIn](https://www.linkedin.com/in/natasha-ong) .
+Special recognition goes to **Natasha Ong** ([LinkedIn](https://www.linkedin.com/in/natasha-ong)), whose mentorship and expertise in AWS and data visualization were pivotal in shaping the direction and outcomes of this project.

-Thank you for your support and guidance throughout this journey!
+Gratitude to the entire NextWork community for fostering a supportive and collaborative environment that inspires professionals to deepen their AWS knowledge and achieve technical excellence.

 ---